-In order to improve transfer logic model, Bank has implemented additional quantitative backstop indicators must be classified as Stage 2:
+In order to improve transfer logic model, Bank has implemented additional quantitative backstop indicators must be classified as Stage 2 :

-- · facilities with threefold increase in the lifetime credit risk - facilities related to counterparties with a Basel PD higher than 20%
+- facilities with threefold increase in the lifetime credit risk; - facilities related to counterparties with a Basel PD higher than 20%.

 These backstop indicators are complementing the transfer logic model in sense that at origination no transaction could have a greater Basel PD of 9.222% as that is the upper bound of rating 7 from the master scale which is used as a cutoff in the origination process.
 The transfer logic model could have a more loose threshold applied on these transactions depending on the age, remaining maturity and initial IFRS9 PD so the 20% Basel PD backstop triggers the Stage 2 allocation before the transfer logic model.
-Similarly, the three-fold increase in the lifetime credit risk is there for the transactions in the better rating groups so that if there is a deterioration in their rating the threefold increase will be triggered before the breach of the transfer logic threshold.
+Similarly, the threefold increase in the lifetime credit risk is there for the transactions in the better rating groups so that if there is a deterioration in their rating the threefold increase will be triggered before the breach of the transfer logic threshold.

 The transfer approach from stage to stage forth and back is symmetrical.
 Specifically, if in subsequent reporting periods the credit quality of a financial asset assigned to Stage 2 improves such that there is no longer a significant increase in credit risk since initial recognition, then the asset is reassigned to Stage 1.
-Nevertheless, an additional probation period after an improvement of the credit rating and before a re-transfer to Stage 1 is required and equal to 3 months
+Nevertheless, an additional minimum time permanence is present which does not allow transfer to Stage 1 before the minimum continuous time spent in Stage 2 is at least 3 months.